 What Is the Tonnage Of AC?

 The cooling capacity of AC is measured in Tons.
-You might have heard about 1 ton AC, and 2 ton AC when you shop around for an AC.
+You might have heard about 1-ton AC, and 2-ton AC when you shop around for an AC.
 Right?
-That is the cooling capacity that we measure in Ton.
+That is the cooling capacity that we measure in Tons.

 In other words, 1 ton of AC can give you the same amount of cooling per hour that one ton of ice can give if you keep that much ice in a room.
 1 ton AC is capable of removing 12000 BTU heat from a room.

 Here is a simple chart showing the room size and an approximate tonnage value of an AC.

 |Up to 80 SFT||0.75 Ton|

 |80-120 SFT||1 Ton|